Congenital iodine deficiency syndrome: Prevention

 There are public health campaigns in many countries which involve iodine administration.
 As of December 2019, 122 countries have mandatory iodine food fortification programs.

 Treatment

-Congenital iodine deficiency has been almost eliminated in developed countries through iodine supplementation of food and by newborn screening utilizing a blood test for thyroid function.
+Congenital iodine deficiency has been almost eliminated in developed countries through iodine supplementation of food and by newborn screening using a blood test for thyroid function.

 Treatment consists of lifelong administration of thyroxine (T4).
 Thyroxine must be dosed as tablets only, even to newborns, as the liquid oral suspensions and compounded forms cannot be depended on for reliable dosing.
 For infants, the T4 tablets are generally crushed and mixed with breast milk, formula milk or water.
 If the medication is mixed with formulas containing iron or soya products, larger doses may be required, as these substances may alter the absorption of thyroid hormone from the gut.
 Monitoring TSH blood levels every 2–3 weeks during the first months of life is recommended to ensure that affected infants are at the high end of normal range.